Yuan Jing (writer)

 Yuan Jing (1914 – 29 July 1999), born Yuan Xingzhuang, was a Chinese fiction writer, best known for her wartime novel Daughters and Sons (1949, co-authored with her then-husband Kong Jue), which was adapted into a successful 1951 film.

 Yuan Jing came from a famous intellectual family.
 Her sister Yuan Xiaoyuan was China's first female diplomat.
 Scholar Yuan Xingpei is her cousin.
 Taiwan-based novelist Chiung Yao is a cousin-niece.

-Yuan Jing joined the Communist Party of China in 1935 and went to Yan'an during the Second Sino-Japanese War where she began to write in several genres.
+Yuan Jing joined the Chinese Communist Party in 1935 and went to Yan'an during the Second Sino-Japanese War where she began to write in several genres.
 During the Korean War she went to Korea as a journalist.
 Attacked during the Cultural Revolution, she resumed her writing in the 1980s, focusing on children's literature.